eamico/Dynamic_fingerprints/README.md

 The code generates Fig.2 and Fig. 4 of the paper.
 More comment and details are provided within the main scripts.
 Some sample data are included in the repo to make the code standalone.

-Please note that the code for NeuroSynth analysis can be downloaded from: https://www.github.com/gpreti/GSP_StructuralDecouplingIndex
+Please note that the code for the NeuroSynth analysis can be downloaded from: https://www.github.com/gpreti/GSP_StructuralDecouplingIndex

 Code Author: Enrico Amico.